horner/mcp-postmessage/src/protocol/README.md

 ### Open Security Questions

-1. Should the protocol include capability negotiation for sandbox restrictions?
+1. Should the protocol include capability requirements/negotiation for sandbox restrictions?
-2. How can servers verify they're running in appropriately sandboxed contexts?
-3. What additional metadata about execution context would enhance security?